Musical elements in the discrete-time representation of sound: Variation in the basic note

 There are many methods and tools to obtain IIR filters.
-The text bellow lists a selection of them for didactic purposes and as a reference.
-They are well behaved filters whose aspects are described in Figure~\ref{fig:iir}.
+The text below lists a selection for didactic purposes and as a reference.
+They are well behaved filters whose characteristics are described in Figure~\ref{fig:iir}.
 For filters of simple order, the cutoff frequency $f_c$ is where the filter performs an attenuation of $-3dB \approx 0.707 $ of the original amplitude.
 For band-pass and band-reject (or 'notch') filters, this attenuation has two specifications: $f_c$ (in this case, the `center frequency') and bandwidth $bw$.
-In both frequencies $f_c \pm bw$ there is an attenuation of $\approx 0.707$ of the original amplitude.
-There is sound amplification in band-pass and band-reject filters when the cutoff frequency is low and the band width is large enough.
-In trebles, those filters present only a deviation of the expected profile, expanding the envelope to the bass.
+In both frequencies $f_c \pm bw$ there is an attenuation of $-3dB \approx 0.707$ of the original amplitude.
+There is sound amplification in band-pass and band-reject filters when the cutoff frequency is low and the bandwidth is large enough.
+In trebles, these filters present only a deviation of the expected profile, extending the envelope to the bass.

-For filters with other frequency responses, it is possible to apply them successively.
-Another possibility is to use a biquad 'filter receipt'\footnote{Short for 'biquadratic': its transfer function has two poles and two zeros, i.e. its first direct form consists of two quadratic polynomials forming the fraction: $\mathbb{H}(z)=\frac{a_0+a_1.z^{-1}+a_2.x^{-2}}{1- b_1.z^{-1} -b_2 . z^{-2}}$.} or the calculation of Chebichev filter coefficients\footnote{Butterworth and Elliptical filters can be considered as special cases of Chebichev filters~\cite{Openheim,smith}.}.
-Both alternatives are explored by referenced studies, in special~\cite{JOSFM,smith}, and by the collection of filters maintained by the \emph{Music-DSP} community of the Columbia University~\cite{music-dsp,Openheim}.
+It is possible to apply filters successively in order to obtain filters with other frequency responses.
+Another possibility is to use a biquad 'filter recipe'\footnote{Short for 'biquadratic': its transfer function has two poles and two zeros, i.e. its first direct form consists of two quadratic polynomials in the fraction: $\mathbb{H}(z)=\frac{a_0+a_1.z^{-1}+a_2.x^{-2}}{1- b_1.z^{-1} -b_2 . z^{-2}}$.} or the calculation of Chebichev filter coefficients\footnote{Butterworth and Elliptical filters can be considered as special cases of Chebichev filters~\cite{Openheim,smith}.}.
+Both alternatives are explored by~\cite{JOSFM,smith}, and by the collection of filters maintained by the \emph{Music-DSP} community of the Columbia University~\cite{music-dsp,Openheim}.

 \begin{enumerate} \item Low-pass with a simple pole, module of the frequency response in the upper left corner of Figure~\ref{fig:iir}.
-The general equation has the cutoff frequency $f_c \in (0,\frac{1}{2})$, fraction of the sample frequency $f_s$ in which occurs an attenuation of $3dB$.
-The coefficients $a_0$ and $b_1$ of the IIR filter are given by means of the intermediate variable $x \in [e^{-\pi},1]$:
+The general equation has the cutoff frequency $f_c \in (0,\frac{1}{2})$, fraction of the sample frequency $f_s$ in which an attenuation of $3dB$ occurs.
+The coefficients $a_0$ and $b_1$ of the IIR filter are given by $x \in [e^{-\pi},1]$: